SLEEP is a monthly peer-reviewed scientific and medical journal featuring

 The primary audiences are clinicians and research professionals specializing in

 sleep-related disorders.
-SLEEP publishes 12 regular issues annually, along
+SLEEP publishes 12 online issues annually, along

 with a digital supplement featuring abstracts presented at the yearly SLEEP Meeting

 of the Associated Professional Sleep Societies.
 Subscribers have access to all new

 and archived issued online.
 All articles are available to the public free of charge